 The Incorporation ― introduction and procedure guidance note summarises various tax implications of incorporating a business.
 This note provides further details of the NIC aspects.

-When a sole trader transfers his business to a company, he will be changing his status for NIC purposes.
+When a sole trader transfers their business to a company, they will be changing their status for NIC purposes.

 Sole traders pay NIC under Class 2 and Class 4.
-Class 2 contributions are fixed (£3.00 per week for 2019/20) and are payable on an annual basis through the self-assessment system.
+Class 2 contributions are fixed (£3.05 per week for 2021/22 and 2020/21) and are payable on an annual basis through the self-assessment system.
 For further details, see the Class 2 national insurance contributions guidance note.

 Class 4 contributions are based on the taxable trading profits and are charged at 9% between the upper and lower profit limits and at 2% on profits in excess of the upper limit.
-The lower and upper limits for 2019/20 are £8,632 and £50,000 respectively.
+The lower and upper limits for 2021/22 are £9,568 and £50,270 respectively (2020